 The question is: which would be the best pick between the two options?

 - Swing between servers.
-When we talk about manual configuration, each time you will need to change the server, you will have to do it manually.
-With the help of the VPN app, you can connect to a new server directly within the app, with just a simple click.
+When we talk about manual configuration, you will need to change the server each time; you will manually do it.
+With the VPN app’s help, you can connect to a new server directly within the app with just a simple click.

 - Pick the right protocol for your connection.
 The situation with the VPN protocol is the same as in the case of the VPN server.
 The winner will be the VPN app.
-Plus, within the app, there can exist out-of-the-box protocols that usually can’t be set up manually on the device.
+Plus, there can exist out-of-the-box protocols that usually can’t be set up manually on the device within the app.

 - The level of customization.
 When you use an application, you are allowed to customize it based on your requirements.
-Usually, you can decide to automatically switch the server during a connection, for extra privacy, or to create a list of favorite servers.
-When you manually configure the VPN on a device, there are certain limits that cannot be bypassed.
+Usually, you can automatically switch the server during a connection for extra privacy or to create a list of favorite servers.
+When you manually configure the VPN on a device, certain limits cannot be bypassed.

 Of course, there are free VPN apps on the market.
-However, we do not recommend you to use free services, as their level of security and privacy is questionable.
+However, we do not recommend using free services, as their security and privacy level is questionable.
 A paid VPN worth every penny.

 Last but not least, you should know that the VPN manual configuration is not always easy-peasy-lemon-squeezy.
 If you are a stubborn internet user, tempted to choose this way over a VPN app, check this “bat-ifully” made article to learn how to configure a VPN connection on a device.